dank0r/wl-coref-gnn/README.md

-## Word-Level Coreference Resolution
+## Word-Level Coreference Resolution with Graph Neural Networks

-This is a repository with the code to reproduce the experiments described in the paper of the same name, which was accepted to EMNLP 2021.
-The paper is available [here](https://aclanthology.org/2021.emnlp-main.605/).
+This repository is a code for reproducing the results from my bachelor's thesis "Applying Language Modelling for Coreference Resolution" which introduces the use of Graph Neural Networks on the stage of final mention scoring.
+Most of the code is a fork from [word-level coreference resolution](https://github.com/vdobrovolskii/wl-coref/) as it's been used as a baseline model.

 ### Table of contents
 1. [Preparation](#preparation)